HOME / BLOG

 What is Micro-dosing Protocol?

 Clear Health’s Micro-dose protocol is a low-dose form of Accutane treatment that’s taken for a longer period of time than a traditional 6 month course.
 The target dosage is lower, around 0.1-0.3mg/kg daily vs the standard dosing protocol which targets around 0.5-1.0mg/kg daily.
-With a similar target cumulative dose around 120mg/kg of bodyweight, this works out to be around 18-24 months of treatment for most people.
+With a similar target cumulative dose around 120mg/kg of body weight, this works out to be around 18-24 months of treatment for most people.

 Who is it for?
 What are the benefits?